huilinghe19/Raspberry_Pi/README.md

 Add command in st.cmd file: GpibBoardDriverConfig(PortName, autoconnect, BoardIndex, timeout, priority) The boardindex must the same as the Interface board index in the gpib.conf file.

-# "raspi_gpio_interface" in file "gpib.conf" is not allowed to be changed, in oder to be connected with the epics IOC.
+# Board name "raspi_gpio_interface" in file "gpib.conf" is not allowed to be changed, in oder to be connected with the epics IOC.